stffrdhrn/stffrdhrn.github.io/_posts/2017-05-19-debug-gdb-in-gdb.md

 ---
 title: Debugging GDB in GDB
 layout: post
-date: 2017-05-19
+date: 2017-05-19 21:39

+categories: [ 'Linux' ]
+tags:
+ - gdb
+ - linux
+ - development
 ---

 For the last year or so I have been working on getting a [gdb port upstreamed][1] for [OpenRISC][2].
 One thing one sometimes has to do when working on gdb is to debug it.
-Debugging gdb with gdb, it could be a bit confusing, these tips should help.
+Debugging gdb with gdb could be a bit confusing; hopefully these tips will help.

 ## Setting the Prompt